-Just over 8% of the University's student body comes from 84 different countries outside of South Africa.
-The Office for International Education fosters relationships and manages interinstitutional linkages to enrich both Nelson Mandela University staff and students.
+Just over 8% of the University's student body comes from 51 different countries outside of South Africa.
+The Mandela International Office fosters relationships and manages inter-institutional linkages to enrich both Nelson Mandela University staff and students.
 These partnerships also foster our growing research.